 Executive summary

-AT&T Alien Labs does a tremendous job of developing and maintaining a database of observed Indicators of Compromise (IOC) that have been involved with at least one customer through the Open Threat Exchange (OTX).
-Containing over 70 million reference points that cover an array of attack types, techniques, and industries, OTX provides an additional resource for the AT&T Security Operations Center (SOC) analysts to utilize in the event that an unrecognized event takes place on a customer’s network.
+LevelBlue Labs does a tremendous job of developing and maintaining a database of observed Indicators of Compromise (IOC) that have been involved with at least one customer through the Open Threat Exchange (OTX).
+Containing over 70 million reference points that cover an array of attack types, techniques, and industries, OTX provides an additional resource for the LevelBlue Security Operations Center (SOC) analysts to utilize in the event that an unrecognized event takes place on a customer’s network.
 Not only can an analyst browse external Open Source Intelligence (OSINT), but there is also a repository of previously identified IOCs that can be referenced to point out any sort of pattern or commonality.
 SOC analysts also have the ability to add newly observed IOCs or remove 'out of date' indicators that are no longer a threat to the customers we serve.

-The AT&T Managed Threat Detection and Response (MTDR) SOC detected a successful connection made between a customer asset and an IOC with a known reputation via OSINT as well as OTX.
+The LevelBlue Managed Threat Detection and Response (MTDR) SOC detected a successful connection made between a customer asset and an IOC with a known reputation via OSINT as well as OTX.
 Signatures provided by the OTX reveal the potential IOC associated with the 'Cobalt Strike' Malware Family, which could be in relation to C2 Beaconing activity involving a customer asset.
 Upon further investigation, it was determined that the activity was indeed malicious, however due to the location of the subnet it proved to be benign in this specific case.

 Investigation